nus-cs2113-AY2425S1/tp/docs/team/andreusxcarvalho.md

 - **Sequence Diagrams**:
   - **WeeklySummaryCommand Sequence Diagram**: Designed a complete sequence diagram for the `WeeklySummaryCommand` feature, representing its flow and interactions.
+  - **LogProgrammeCommand Sequence Diagram**: Developed a sequence diagram for the `LogProgrammeCommand` feature, illustrating the interactions between components during the logging process.

 ### Contributions to Team-Based Tasks
 - Participated in team meetings and code reviews.